gtuxyco/timelysheets/README.md

 Thank you for considering contributing to the Timely Sheets!

+## Get Paid Support and Fund the Development of Timely Sheets App!

+Get paid support subscription starting at `$29` for 6 months or extend up to 12 months for only `$50`.

+### What's included in paid support

+1. Availability of the developer to answer questions.
+2. Get assistance with reported bugs and issues.
+3. Help with included 3rd party assets.
+4. Help with customization and installation.

 ## Security Vulnerabilities

 If you discover a security vulnerability within Timely Sheets, please send an e-mail to Brian Luna via [mr.brianluna@gmail.com](mailto:mr.brianluna@gmail.com).
 All security vulnerabilities will be promptly addressed.